vonwilkenstein/pdsnd_github/README.md

 portion of the nanodegree.
 This is the second run as previous submission did not satisfy rubric items.

+THIS COMMENT IS ADDED TO SATISFY STEP 3B

 ### Files used
 bikeshare.py
 chicago.csv